The Good, the Bad and the Ugly

 Time Is Money

-“No man can walk out on his own story.”
+“No company can walk out on its own story.”

 What it’s all about.
 What your company values, stands for or believes in.
 What the culture is like.
-Whether your organization is playful, professional, cocky, welcoming… these are all things that can come through in a tagline.
+Whether your organization is playful, professional, cocky, welcoming… these are the elements that make up your story, and they can come through with a good tagline.

 Make What’s First Truly First